candelabyte-io/steam-auth-template/README.md

 - The backend returns `steamid` as a claim and in the `/me` response.

 ## Configuration
 - Backend: set the `Jwt:Key` value in `backend/SteamAuthTemplate.API/appsettings.json` (or environment variables) to a strong secret used to sign tokens.
+IMPORTANT: Change this key from any template or default value before deploying — using the sample/default key checked into the repository is insecure and MUST be replaced.
 - Backend: set `Frontend:Url` to the running frontend base URL (e.g. `http://localhost:4200`) so the backend can redirect after successful login.
 - Ensure the Steam OpenID authentication is configured in `Program.cs` (Steam/OpenID options may require a return URL matching the app registration).